mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 straining it first.

-Sagitta Thorn: The thick-stemmed sagitta is covered in wickedly sharp thorns, but if a character crawls under the plant to the tap- root, he can cut it to obtain a supply of brackish but perfectly drinkable water.
+Sagitta Thorn: The thick-stemmed sagitta is covered in wickedly sharp thorns, but if a character crawls under the plant to the tap-root, he can cut it to obtain a supply of brackish but perfectly drinkable water.

 Scrab: Scrab is a rare fungal growth, found in caves or under rocks in